 The role of kids in the pandemic is complex.
 But kids do get infected with COVID-19.
-In fact, more than 3.85 million have tested positive in the United States since the start of the pandemic.
+In fact, more than 13.5 million children have tested positive in the United States since the start of the pandemic.

 While kids do typically experience less severe symptoms than adults, that isn’t always the case.
 Some kids, including some treated right here at Children’s Wisconsin, have developed Multisystem Inflammatory Syndrome in Children, or MIS-C. While rare, it is a serious inflammatory condition.
 Across the country, thousands have been hospitalized and hundreds of kids have died.

 Like adults, there are some things we don’t yet know about the vaccine.
 For example, we’re still learning how effective is it at preventing transmission between people and how long immunity will last.
-But there has been no report of any safety concerns in kids 12 and older, and it is very effective at protecting against infection for the person receiving the vaccine.
+The research shows the vaccine is very effective at preventing serious infection and hospitalizations.

 One of the leading reasons this question has come up is because of the COVID-19 protein the vaccines target is similar to a protein that is an important component of the placenta in mammals, including humans.
 Some believe that if the body was trained to attack the COVID-19 protein, it could also attack the protein for the placenta, causing it not to grow.

 While on the surface the statement sounds plausible, the actual biological argument falls short.
 The body has many very similar proteins that co-exist to help the body function.
 There’s no evidence the COVID-19 vaccine proteins interfere with reproductive ones.
 Think of the two proteins as phone numbers.
 Two different phone numbers may both contain the numbers 6 and 2, perhaps even in that order, but those two numbers don’t call the same phone.
 That’s how similar these two proteins in question are.